Coronavirus: Virtual beer and bratwurst help Bundesliga's Union Berlin weather storm | DW | 27.03.2020

 Ghost games may be necessary

 The end, though, is not yet in sight.
-The DFL has recommended delaying the restart of the season until at least April 30, and when clubs meet next week to discuss a way forward, the issue of so-called ‘ghost games’ will be high on the agenda.
+The DFL has recommended delaying the restart of the season until at least April 30, and when clubs meet next week to discuss a way forward, the issue of ghost games will be high on the agenda.

 "Of course, we all know that football is better with fans, the fans are the reason we do it," Arbeit told DW. "[‘Ghost games'] at least allow us to carry on with the competition, and they mean we’ve got something to offer, some games to show on television.
 That’s important too."